SirBalefire/cs-go-config/README.md

 * levelB - `mode_[?]` dynamic key binds<br>
 * levelC - `mode_[?]` configuration <br>

-To explain how the dynamic binds and the `mode_[?]` system in this config works i made this diagram:
+To explain how the dynamic binds and the `mode_[?]` system in this config works I made this diagram:

       ╔═════════════╗
       ║ Start CS:GO ║▒